+It’s natural to wonder, “Can a network analyzer be used as a spectrum analyzer”?
 A vector network analyzer (VNA) is very different from a spectrum analyzer (SA).
-The former is used to measure the transmission and reflection characteristics of a Device Under Test (DUT), and the latter is suitable for measuring the amplitudes of frequencies applied to its input.
+So what does a network analyzer do?
+A VNA is used to measure the transmission and reflection characteristics of a Device Under Test (DUT), and the spectrum analyzer is suitable for measuring the amplitudes of frequencies applied to its input.
+Can you measure impedance with a network analyzer?
+Yes and you can learn more about measuring impedance with a VNA in this article.
 Where an oscilloscope might display the time domain response of a number of input signals, an SA displays the Fourier transform of the signals, showing the distinct amplitude of each frequency component.

 Figure 1 and Figure 2 show an oscilloscope and a spectrum analyzer measurement of two signals, one at 130 MHz and the other at 220 MHz.

 Figure 1 – Oscilloscope Measurement of 130 and 220 MHz Signals

 Figure 2 – Spectrum Analyzer Measurement of 130 and 220 MHz Signals

 The utility of the spectrum analyzer is clear.
 It distinctly shows the amplitude of the two frequency components separately, where the frequency content of the oscilloscope measurement is difficult to interpret.

 What Does a Typical Spectrum Analyzer Block Diagram Look Like?